Kendrapara: Geography

 Kendrapara is located at 20.50°N 86.42°E. It has an average elevation of 13 m.
-It is surrounded by Bhadrak, Jajpur, Cuttack and Jagatsinghpur districts and the Bay of Bengal to the east.
+It is surrounded by Bhadrak, Jajpur, Cuttack and Jagatsinghpur districts, with the Bay of Bengal to the east.

 The river Chitroptala (a branch of the Mahanadi) flows through Kendrapara district.
 Other rivers in Kendrapara include the Luna, the Karandia, the Gobari, the Brahamani, the Birupa, the Kani, the Hansua, the Baitarani, the Kharasrota, and the Paika.
 This district has 9 blocks, which are Aul, Derabish, Garadpur, Mahakalapada, Marshaghai, Kendrapara, Rajanagar, Rajkanika, Pattamundai.

 Transport

 To reach Kendrapara one can take the Jagatpur-Salipur state highway SH9A or National Highways No.16 and 53.
-Kendrapara is a two and a half hour drive from Bhubaneswar Airport on the National Highway 16 and State Highway 9A.
+Kendrapara is a two and a half hour drive from Bhubaneswar Airport on National Highway 16 and State Highway 9A.
 The nearest railway station is at Cuttack, which is 54 kilometres from the Kendrapara township on State Highway 9A.